ClojureBridge/tones/curriculum/01-piano-chords.md

 So far, Meg enjoyed making piano notes or chords.
 It was absolutely fun, but she wondered how to make a melody.
-When the `twinkle` function in `play.clj` file got evaluated, it played the melody of Twinkle Little Star.
+When the `twinkle` function in `play.clj` file got evaluated, it played the melody of Twinkle Twinkle Little Star.
 She wanted to do something like that.
 Among Overtone documents and examples, she found that the answer was to introduce a *progression* by `at` function.